Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed a bug which caused the screen to continue scrolling when a dialogue popped up.
-- Added Wyrmsun logo to the main menu.
+- Added Wyrmsun logo to the main menu (graphics by Jinn).

 * Quests
 - Added The Wyrm quest.